 Oncology Testing.
 The Company offers an extensive series of testing technologies that aid in diagnosing and monitoring certain cancers and predicting the outcome of certain treatments.
 The Company's scientists have novel assays for detecting melanoma and breast cancer in clinical development.
 In August of 2003, the Company began offering PreGen-Plus, a non-invasive technology to aid in the early detection of colorectal cancer in a broader population.
 PreGen-Plus utilizes EXACT Sciences' proprietary genomics-based technology.
 In January 2003, the Company acquired DIANON, a national provider of oncology testing services.
 DIANON is recognized by physicians, managed care companies and other customers as a leading provider of a wide range of anatomic pathology testing services, with particular strength in uropathology, dermatopathology, GI pathology and hematopathology.
+In February 2005, the Company acquired US LABS, a national provider of cancer testing.

 Occupational Testing Services.
-The Company provides testing for the detection of drug abuse for private and government customers, and also provides blood testing services for the detection of drug abuse and alcohol.
+The Company provides urine and blood testing services for the detection of drug and alcohol abuse for private and government customers.
 These testing services are designed to produce "forensic" quality test results that satisfy the rigorous requirements for admissibility as evidence in legal proceedings.
 The Company also provides other analytical testing and a variety of management support services.